 3. No Raffles: Raffles are considered gambling which is illegal in the State of Utah.
 Collecting money for prizes is also not allowed.
 Door prizes are okay.

 4. Use of Google Group: No advertising of activities that conflict with scheduled MBASA events.
 No promoting products, brands, etc. If hosting a product party of some sort (Scentsy, Tupperware, etc.), one email is allowed, *only if the event does not conflict with a scheduled MBASA event.* After the initial email, contact should only be made with those that sign up or email the person directly.
-Any questions about use of the Google Group can be addressed to Ashleigh.
+Any questions about use of the Google Group can be addressed to Lauren.

 5. Safety & Liability: There are no official disclaimers or waivers.
 BYU is in no way responsible for what happens at MBASA activities.
 Be sure to put a word in for safety if there is risk with a certain activity.

 1. Calendar Guidelines: The calendar will permit 2 evening activities per week, with 1 evening activity per committee per month.
-Calendar requests must be submitted to Heidi by the 15th of the preceding month, preferably at least 2 weeks before the activity.
+Calendar requests must be submitted to Heather by the 15th of the preceding month, preferably at least 2 weeks before the activity.
 After the 20th of the preceding month, the calendar opens to allow committees to schedule additional evening activities, space permitting.
 Exceptions to the 2 evening/week rule are recurring monthly events such as Book Club and Writer’s Group, as well as Date Nights, Family Parties, and MBA/MBAA activities.
 No MBASA activities on Monday evenings – not even off calendar.
 Follow the advice of Elder L. Tom Perry, “No other activities should involve our family members on Monday night.
 This designated time is to be with our families.”
 (April 2003, “The Importance of the Family”)

 2. Advertising for Events: Please use spreadsheets rather than evites for events.
 Spreadsheets are easier to manage and allow for more information (contact info, ideas, etc.).
 Evites are for more specialized activities (socials/formal gatherings, etc)

 1. Reimbursement Policies: Only original receipts will be accepted for reimbursement requests (no scanned or copied receipts).
 Gift cards cannot be purchased.
 Nothing can be reimbursed that was purchased with food stamps.
-As a general rule, we encourage committee heads to collect receipts for their committees and submit them to Karilyn for reimbursement.
+As a general rule, we encourage committee heads to collect receipts for their committees and submit them to Tawnya for reimbursement.